astropy/astropy-APEs/APE6.rst

 Data tables in astronomical analysis frequently contain additional metadata beyond just the column names and data values.
 Common attributes include the numerical data type, the physical unit, and a longer textual description of the column content.
-These attributes can be reprented in binary formats such as FITS, but the available options for a text-only format are inadequate.
+These attributes can be represented in binary formats such as FITS, but the available options for a text-only format are inadequate.

 APE6 proposes to fill this void by specification of a standard for the interchange of